 Net Claims Loss Ratio Total

 Euro Euro

-2021 2020
+2022 2021

-Net Premium Earned 21,586,861 19,895,347
+Net Premium Earned 24,862,019 21,586,861

-Net Claims Incurred 10,620,331 8,169,126
+Net Claims Incurred 11,809,898 10,620,331

-Net Ratio 49.20% 41.06%
+Net Ratio 47.50% 49.20%

-The Board of Directors continues to apply an investment policy which allows for reasonable return on investment while ensuring a prudent spread in its allocation, and largely placing investments in high grade securities.
+The Board of Directors continues to apply an investment policy which allows for reasonable return on investment while ensuring a prudent distribution in its allocation, and largely placing investments in high grade securities.

-The Core's investment portfolio held in the balance sheet at year end 2021 totalled €51,436,854, 2020 - €46,056,014.
-The Core has grown the portfolio from the prior year through a strategy of reinvesting returns from the portfolio together with the deployment of free cash to the portfolio with the intent of maximising return arising therefrom.
+The Core's investment portfolio held in the balance sheet at year end 2022 totalled €50,084,861, 2021 - €51,436,854.
+The Company has seen the portfolio reduce from the prior year due to the negative returns for fair value experienced during the year under review.
+The material reductions in value have however been largely offset by further free cash having been invested, thus countering the contraction experienced by the portfolio.
 The Board remains vigilant and applies a policy to balance risk with security, and as such is satisfied that investment parameters applied allow for effective and immediate access to such securities for meeting its operational cash flows if required.